groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/how-to-merge-xlsb-files/_index.md

 ```

 ## Conclusion
-By following these steps, you can easily merge XLSB files using GroupDocs.Merger for .NET.
+By following these steps, you can easily merge XLSB files.
 This API simplifies document manipulation tasks and offers seamless integration into your .NET applications.

 ## FAQ's
 ### Can GroupDocs.Merger handle other file formats besides XLSB?